MihailDobrev/SoftUni/README.md

 # SoftUni
-This is a repository which contains tasks I have done while studying in Software University
+This is a repository which contains all of the excercises and exams I have done while studying in Software University.